YinHK-gameDev/unity-learn/assets/models/Importing model/Avatar.md

 1. By selecting from a **Humanoid body** map.
 2. By choosing which bones to include or exclude from a **Transform hierarchy**.

+#### Humanoid body
+If your animation uses a Humanoid Avatar, you can select or deselect portions of the simplified humanoid body diagram to indicate where to mask the animation

+To allow the body parts to be animated in the clip(**Green color**). \
+To exclude the body parts to be animated in the clip(**Red color**).